 6. First Nature Hummingbird Feeder

-The jar on this best bird feeder has a very wide mouth on it that makes it easy to fill and replace the nectar when it runs out, and the clear design allows you to monitor the level of food left so you’ll never run out.
+The jar on these hummingbird feeders has a very wide mouth on it that makes it easy to fill and replace the nectar when it runs out, and the clear design allows you to monitor the level of food left so you’ll never run out.
 It screws securely together to prevent accidental spills, and it has a metal S-hook that gives the feeder a secure connection point to hand it anywhere you like.

 - Available in multiple packs